-Madison Parks offers various locations to launch a canoe or kayak and is allowed at all of Madison Parks motor boat launch sites.
-Additionally, the parks listed below have a special designated area for launch.
+Madison Parks offers various locations to launch a canoe or kayak and is allowed at all of Madison Parks motorboat launch sites.
+Additionally, the parks listed below have a specially designated area for launch.

 View all Canoe & Kayak Launch Sites